 \subsection{Computer-heavy approach: Strings of strongly composite integers}

-Another technique that proves very powerful in finding hidden forests involves using strings of consecutive integers each with several prime factors.
+Another technique we implement that proves very powerful in finding hidden forests involves using strings of consecutive integers each with several prime factors.
 In Section~\ref{sec:the_great_unknown}, we find that combining the technique below with a clever computational use of quasiprime matrices yields the closest known $n \times n$ hidden forests for $n \geq 4$.

-In 1990, Schumer proved that there exists strings of $n$ consecutive integers each divisible by at least $k$ distinct primes, which he calls strings of strongly composite integers~\cite{Schumer}.
+In 1990, Schumer proved that there exist strings of $n$ consecutive integers each divisible by at least $k$ distinct primes, which he calls strings of strongly composite integers~\cite{Schumer}.
 The proof uses the Chinese Remainder Theorem, and hence like Theorem~\ref{thm:2by2_case} it produces very large numbers for $n \geq 3$.
-Using Mathematica, there is an efficient way to find the first set of $n$ consecutive integers each with at least $k$ prime factors each (ignoring multiplicity).
-We then use these values as our $x$-values in our hunt for closer hidden forests for $n \geq 4$.
+However, there is an efficient way to find the smallest set of $n$ consecutive integers each with at least $k$ prime factors each (ignoring multiplicity).
+We can then use these values as our $x$-values in our hunt for closer hidden forests for $n \geq 4$.

-The following Mathematica code easily produces the very first number $n$ in a sequence of four consecutive integers each with four prime factors (ignoring multiplicity):
+The following \texttt{Mathematica} code easily produces the very first number $n$ in a sequence of four consecutive integers each with four prime factors (ignoring multiplicity):